 - Offered free at over 2,000 public libraries across Canada and online at tdsummerreadingclub.ca, the TD Summer Reading Club is Canada’s biggest, bilingual summer reading club for kids of all ages, interests, and abilities, and provides access to free resources and activities to keep kids reading all summer long.

 I know as a busy mom of 7 I’ve often felt guilty about my kids when it comes to things like reading.
 I have a couple of kids who are a little behind on reading – When we started sitting down to focus and teach them what their school wasn’t when it came to reading, we saw a change immediately in our kids.
 Reading is something I’ve often talked about and always encouraged with our children.
 Reading is essential, and it also helps with self-esteem and confidence.
 When kids aren’t reading at grade level, or feel they are struggling with reading, it takes a toll.
+Especially in their spare time in the evenings, reading to your kids is important, and having them read to you as well.

 Something like the TD Summer Reading Club is perfect for situations like that, or those constantly feeling guilty they’re not doing enough when it comes to their child’s development, including reading (which they know stronger reading skills will lead to better grades and more self-confidence for their child).
 It’s perfect for those who may even be a little overwhelmed when it comes to child development, and are in need of a trustworthy source.